Working with Unicef

 The partnership, founded in October 2014, sees the players use their global status and appeal to raise funds and awareness both at home and around the world about the dangers of malaria and the benefits of sleeping under a mosquito net.

-In Africa, malaria is the biggest killer of children under five and globally it is the third single biggest killer of children.
+In Africa, malaria is one of the leading causes of death of children under five and globally it is the third single biggest killer of children.
 The poorest, most vulnerable children are in the greatest danger but sleeping under a mosquito net can offer them life-saving protection.